When strawberries and rhubarb are in season, this Strawberry Rhubarb Bread with Bananas should be one of the first things you add to your baking list.

 - In a large bowl, combine the flour, baking powder, salt, oats and brown sugar.

 - In a medium bowl, whisk together the oil, egg, buttermilk, vanilla, bananas and melted butter.

-- Stir the wet ingredients into the dry ingredients, until just incorporated.
+- Stir the wet ingredients into the dry ingredients, until incorporated.
+Do not over mix.

 - Gently fold the strawberries and rhubarb into the batter.

 - Pour the batter evenly into a prepared 9×5 loaf pan that has been sprayed with baking spray.

 - Bake in a preheated oven for approximately 90 minutes, or until a toothpick or cake tester inserted into the center comes out clean.

 - Cool on a wire rack for approximately 20 minutes and then turn the loaf out of the pan to cool completely before slicing and serving.